gdm413229/swwmgz_m/ExtendedLore.md

   life, inhabited by a sapient, antropomorphic species, Humans.
 After settling on Earth's moon and forming a peaceful alliance with the Lunarian natives, they begin construction of the Luna Research Institute.
-- 244 BC: Reubens Cyrus Karnanaiahmani is born.
+- May 25, 244 BC: Reubens Cyrus Karnanaiahmani is born.
 - 130 BC: Having escaped from their homeworld when king Marc P. Karnanaiahmani went mad and began executing anyone he suspected of treason, the Qurensniv people arrive on Earth, a planet that their Nukuri allies were supervising,